djiworks/followMe/README.md

 ### Client-side:
 - setSessionCode (sessionCode): Server sends the token to share in this event
 - joinedSession / noSession(sessionCode): Inform client about his joinTrackingSession request
-- newLocation (followerId, location): Inform client about location update from other follower
+- newLocation (followerId, location, isLeader): Inform client about location update from other follower
 - endOfTrackingSession(sessionCode): Inform client about the end of the session because the leader has aborted
 - newFollower (followerId, followerName, isLeader): Inform followers that new follower has joined the session
 - followerDeco (followerId, followerName): Inform followers that a follower has left the session